kchenturtles/PassionfruitKitchen/content/posts/baked-brie.md

 ![baked brie](../../baked-brie/baked_brie.jpg)

 Happy New Year's Eve!
 I hope you had a great winter break.
-I definitely did!
 Christmas dinner for me involved making these pastries.
 I've actually been making these for a couple of years, but never thought to type up the recipe before.
 It came from a random idea I had a couple of Thanksgivings ago, where I'd wanted to make baked brie with a sheet of puff pastry I had but also wanted to make some Danish-style pastries...so I ended up kind of doing both, with them combined.
 It was everyone's favorite that year, and I've been making it every year since then!

 ## Ingredients